allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 * [Info](#info)

 ## Frames
-The **Frames**  tab displays a preview of the contents of the selected dataset version.
+The **Frames**  tab displays the contents of the selected dataset version.

-View the version's frames as thumbnails or in a table.
+View the version's frames as thumbnail previews or in a table.
 Use the view toggle to switch between thumbnail view <img src="/docs/latest/icons/ico-grid-view.svg" alt="thumbnail view" className="icon size-md space-sm" /> and table view <img src="/docs/latest/icons/ico-table-view.svg" alt="table view" className="icon size-md space-sm" /> .